- Juan F. Tellez

 How can I get help or get in contact with the instructors?

-Discord will be our main mode of communication.
-We have a class Discord server where anyone in the class can ask questions and anyone can answer.
-Ask questions about data (e.g., “how do I summarize multiple variables at once?”) or class logistics (e.g., “I can’t find the reading”) in the class Discord.
-The TA and I will monitor Discord regularly, and you should all do so as well.
+Ask for help on Slack.
+We have a class Slack chanel where anyone in the class can ask questions and anyone can answer.
+Ask questions about data (e.g., “how do I summarize multiple variables at once?”) or class logistics (e.g., “I can’t find the reading”) in the class Slack.
+The TA and I will monitor Slack regularly, and you should all do so as well.
 You’ll have similar questions as your peers, and you’ll likely be able to answer other peoples’ questions too.

 Be nice.
 Don’t cheat.
 The Code of Academic Conduct is in effect in this class and all others at the University.
 I will treat violations seriously.
 If you have doubts, it is your responsibility to ask about the Code’s application.

 Life at Davis can be complicated and challenging.
 You might feel overwhelmed, experience anxiety or depression, or struggle with relationships or family responsibilities.
 UC Davis Counseling Services provide confidential support for students who are struggling with mental health and emotional challenges.
 Please do not hesitate to contact them for assistance—getting help is a smart and good thing to do.